 The museum at 58 George Street is permanently closed to the public.
 A portion of the collection will be adapted into an exciting new permanent exhibit housed on the first floor of Addlestone Library called LIGHTNING SPEED: The Transformative History of Communications Technology.
 Exhibit expected to open in the summer of 2024.

-Headquartered at 58 George St. in the historic Elliot House (1803) on the campus of the College of Charleston, the John M. Rivers Communication Museum holds a wonderful collection of antique radios, televisions, phonographs, telephones, magic lanterns, motion picture projectors, and other items related to the history and entertainment of the communications and broadcasting fields.
-The museum offers individual and group tours, a variety of educational programs for grades K-12, and many events related to both topical social issues and communications history.
+Previously headquartered at 58 George St. in the historic Elliot House (1803) on the campus of the College of Charleston, the John M. Rivers Communication Museum holds a wonderful collection of antique radios, televisions, phonographs, telephones, magic lanterns, motion picture projectors, and other items related to the history and entertainment of the communications and broadcasting fields.

 History of the John Rivers Communication Museum

 The John River’s Communication Museum’s collection was formerly housed in the WCSC Broadcast Museum at 80 Alexander Street and was an educational extension of WCSC, Inc. The museum was originally conceived in 1975 by John M. Rivers, Sr. and John M. Rivers, Jr. as an educational repository for original broadcast equipment formerly used by WCSC.
 It also included artifacts brought from the Seigling Music House, located on King Street, and later incorporated the Hanson Collection.
 The museum, which was operated by curator Patsy Hicken, closed in 1981 after Ms. Hicken’s death.